-Also, this is not a beginner swaddle, so please do not have caregiver guilt that you are unable to replicate this!
 It has taken me probably five years to actually get swaddles down consistently.
 I only wish I could share the many attempts I have had.

 When it comes to swaddling, it takes practice and patience.
 Practicing on a baby doll can be really helpful!